 One technique that relates especially to smart visibility performs viewpoint-dependent distortion of threedimensional data.
 This technique highlights data by dedicating more display space to it [CCF96].
 Distortions are applied to abstract graphs in order to clearly see interesting graph nodes.
-All nodes originally occluding the focus node are moved away to uncover the most relevant information as shown in Figure 10 (b).
-Similar concept has also been recently proposed for exploration of scalar volumetric data [WZMK05].
+All nodes originally occluding the focus node are moved apart to uncover the most relevant information as shown in Figure 10 (b).

-Volume splitting is a scientific visualization technique that is closely related to exploded views [IDSC04, GBKG04].
+Volume splitting is a visualization technique of scientific data that is closely related to exploded views [IDSC04, GBKG04].
 This technique is intended for displaying multiple enclosed iso-surfaces within the volumetric data.
 Each iso-surface, except the innermost one, is split into two parts and moved apart.
 Such splitting is denoted as logical splitting.
 Another type is geometrical splitting which moves apart the two halves of the entire volume.
 Logical splitting is illustrated in Figure 1 (b).